 With much dismay, on April 1st 1987, JNR was disbanded and split into the JR group.

 Of the 10 chairmans of JNR from 1949 to 1987, only one (Ishida Resuke) retired as chairman.
-Out of the other nine, Sandadori Shimoyama (the first chairman of JNR) died in the misterious “Shimoyama Incident” and Sugiura Takaya saw it’s position abolished by privatization in 1987.
+Out of the other nine, Sandadori Shimoyama (the first chairman of JNR) died in the misterious “Shimoyama Incident” and Sugiura Takaya saw his position abolished by privatization in 1987.

 Each of the remaining seven JNR chairmans abandoned the position by voluntarily resigning to “take responsibility” for various incidents or other problems (such as costs overruns or clashes with workers’ unions) occurred during his period as the head of JNR.
 As such, the position of JNR chairman became famous for it’s instability.